Amitmund/amitmund/docs/CASSANDRA/cassandraHighLevelView.rst

 A collection of ordered columns fetched by table row.
 A table consists of columns and has a primary key.

 Key components for configuring Cassandra
 -----

+..
+Note:: In this section we will go through few "Key components for configuring Cassandra" of cassandra.

 Gossip
 ~~~~~